Early Life and Education of Charles Leclerc: A Complete Timeline

 In 2023, Charles Leclerc auctioned the equipment he wore at the Monaco Grand Prix, raising €368,800 for victims of the Emilia-Romagna floods; his helmet sold for a record €306,000.

-In April 2024, Charles Leclerc launched his own ice cream brand called LEC, which is a reference to his three-letter code used on Formula One television graphics.
+In April 2024, Charles Leclerc launched his own ice cream brand called LEC, referencing his Formula One television graphics code.

-In 2024, Charles Leclerc served as a torchbearer for the Monégasque leg ahead of the Summer Olympics, alongside Alexandra Coletti, Xiaoxin Yang, Rudy Rinaldi, Prince Albert II and Princess Charlene.
-Also in 2024, he purchased a US$3.1 million condominium in Miami.
+In 2024, Charles Leclerc served as a torchbearer for the Monégasque leg ahead of the 2024 Summer Olympics.

-In 2024, Leclerc wore a tribute helmet to Jules Bianchi at the Japanese Grand Prix and a tribute for departing teammate Carlos Sainz Jr. at the Abu Dhabi Grand Prix.
+In 2024, Charles Leclerc wore a tribute helmet to Jules Bianchi at the Japanese Grand Prix, the tenth anniversary of his fatal accident.
+He also wore a tribute for departing teammate Carlos Sainz Jr. at the Abu Dhabi Grand Prix.